Remote Viewing Lab

 Blind Target Assignment

-A target is cryptographically selected and hashed (SHA-256).
-You receive only a session number — no information about the target leaks before your viewing.
+The target is selected by cryptographic random number generator and sealed with a SHA-256 hash.
+You receive only a session number — no information about the target leaks before the reveal.

 Cool-Down & Centering